-Malaysia-based salad grower, Genting Garden, call upon Hanwell Solutions monitoring technology to assist with ensuring quality produce.
+Malaysia-based salad grower, Genting Garden, call upon Hanwell Remote Monitoring Solutions to assist with ensuring quality produce.

 Malaysia is well-known for its tropical rainforest climate.
 With warm temperatures from 22°C to 35°C and high relative humidity being around 80%, the countries salad production can only take place up within the mountains.
 Salad grower and distributor, Genting Gardens, are based in the Genting Highland located approximately 45 minutes’ drive from Kuala Lumpur and is around 4000 feet above sea level.
 Genting Gardens’ location provides a more consistent climate for salad production as the air is cooler in the mountains and prevents the salad from becoming affected by the potential damage caused by heat.